 INSPIRE for better communications: 18 to 25 June & 24 Sept to 1 Oct 2021

 BehaviourWorks’ short courses are designed to support skills development and the practical application of behavioural science theories, tools, techniques and methods.

-You will also participate in two online workshops, scheduled for the very start and very end of the course, which provide opportunities for collaboration and peer learning.
+You will also participate in two online workshops scheduled for the very start and very end of the course, providing further opportunities for collaboration and peer learning.

-- Workshop 2: Friday 4 December, 9.30 am – 12:00 midday
+- Online Workshop 2: Friday of day seven, 9.30 am to 12:00 midday

 - Plus 10 hours of self-paced learning between workshops, including access to online content and resources, tool application and peer review.